-Endonucleases that recognise and cut specific DNA targets.
-They recognise groups of 12-40 nucleotides and are highly specific.
-Meganucleases exist in nature, but can be modified to target your gene of interest.
+Endonucleases that recognize and cut specific DNA targets.
+They recognize groups of 12-40 nucleotides and are highly specific.
+Meganucleases exist in nature but can be modified to target your gene of interest.

-THE GOOD: Highly specific, which means that they can cut where we want to cut and nowhere else, that is low off target effects.
+THE GOOD: Highly specific, which means they can cut where we want to cut and nowhere else; that is low off-target effects.